 Also referred to as an RCP, a reflected ceiling plan is another type of drawing our architects often request.
 This drawing includes not only the structure of the ceiling (including trays, soffits, coffers, and exposed beams), but also any attached elements, like sprinklers, vents, and lighting.

-Not every project requires as-built electrical plans, but they often prove incredibly useful, if not necessary.
-Electrical plans show any visible electrical equipment, including meters, transformers, outlets, panels, data jacks, lights, and more.
+MEP/FP stands for "mechanical, electrical, plumbing, & fire protection."
+Not every project requires as-built plans of these critical building systems, but they often prove incredibly useful.
+MEP/FP plans show any visible mechanical, electrical, plumbing, & fire protection equipment, including HVAC mains, electrical meters & transformers, outlets, panels, data jacks, lights, sprinklers, plumbing mains, and more.

-With a precise RCP on-hand, an architect can see how the ceiling is constructed.
-They’re also able to see other useful information for the remodel, including the existing electrical and HVAC components.
+With a precise set of drawings, an architect can see how the building is constructed in reality.
+And with MEP/FP drawings, they’re also able to see other useful information for their project, including the existing electrical and HVAC components.